 I recently heard Beth Moore say kindness is not a weakness.
-This is one time I knew that already.
+This is one time I knew something already.
 I have often considered all of those Rude Judes as people who are extremely insecure and use their moods to manipulate others.
-And I am always saddened by their responses.
+And, I must note, I am always saddened by their responses.

 So in my believing kindness is a virtue, I put it front and center.
-Lately, I wish I didn’t have this urgent need to reach out to make others feel accepted, to be a good hostess–whether it’s in our home, at church, in a meeting or social gathering.
-For some reason, I simply want everyone to feel a part, pulling them into the circle of conversation and looking them squarely in the eyes.
+Lately though, I wish I didn’t have this urgent need to reach out to make others feel accepted, to be a good hostess–whether it’s in our home, church, meeting or social gathering.
+For some reason, I don’t want anyone to feel slighted.
+So I try to pull outsiders into the circle of conversation, looking them squarely in the eyes.

 Now I realize my friendliness is what makes some turn still as stones, and I’m considering my actions from others’ perspectives.
 As in the times I’ve been friendly with what I thought was the purest of motives, only to possibly have my motives misconstrued.